vitorgalvao/alfred-workflows/ShortFilms/README.md

 Stream from a selection of short films, powered by [Short of the Week](https://www.shortoftheweek.com/).

-Run `shorts` and it’ll download and show a list of the latest films.
+Run `shorts` and it’ll show a list of the latest films.
 Pick one and it’ll start streaming.
-Alternatively, use ⌘ to copy its link to the clipboard.
+Alternatively, use ⌘ to copy the short’s link to the clipboard or ⌥ to see its synopsis.

 ![](https://i.imgur.com/2y9yXFU.png)